NeowayLabs/neowaylabs.github.io/_posts/2022-01-20-distributed-training-with-pyspark.md

 ensemble_preds = clf.predict(X_test)
 ```

 The final accuracy is 0.8965, an intermediate result between the ensemble with the mean and the ensemble with the median.
 Overall, a great result.
 As the difference is small in relation to the ensemble with the mean, it is not possible to say which one is the best.
-Also because another model could have been used (instead of Random Forest) and even the RF could be tested with other hyperparameters.
-In our experiences, in some results the stacking was better than the ensemble with the average.
+Also because another model could have been used (instead of Random Forest) and even the same model could be tested with other hyperparameters.
+In our experiences, in some results, the stacking was better than the ensemble with the average.

 ```python
 accuracy_score(y_test, ensemble_preds)